Astrophysics (Index)About

 (pair of telescopes that searched for transients)

 KELT (Kilodegree Extremely Little Telescope) was a pair of automated (robotic) telescopes searching for transiting planets, covering the magnitude range of +8 to +10.
-The telescopes had a 4.2-cm aperture and a field of view of 26×26 degrees, with a 4k×4k CCD.
+Each telescope had a 4.2-cm aperture and a field of view of 26×26 degrees, with a 4k×4k CCD.
 KELT-North, which began operation in 2005, was at Winer Observatory in Arizona, and KELT-South in 2009, in South Africa.
 Both ceased operation in 2023 after discovering 26 exoplanets and collecting a large database of transients that covered most of the sky.

 (survey,transits,automated,all sky,transients,past)